tarc/floyd-warshall/README.md

 # floyd-warshall

-A Clojure implementation of the Floyd Warshall algorithm for undirected vertices.
+A Clojure implementation of the Floyd Warshall algorithm for undirected graphs.

 ## License

-Copyright (c) 2015 Tarcísio Genaro Rodrigues
+Copyright © 2015 Tarcísio Genaro Rodrigues

 Distributed under the The MIT License.